Skip to Content

 This doesn’t mean that there is anything wrong with the plant, it’s just a natural process in which the older leaves are going to be replaced with newer ones.

-The flowers of this plant tend to grow directly from the bulb, and this can reach up to 36 inches in height on a leafless stalk.
+The flowers of this plant tend to grow directly from the bulb.
+This can reach up to 36 inches in height on a leafless stalk.
+Over time, these flowers will die and they will be replaced by new ones.

-With the passage of time, these flowers will die and they will be replaced by new ones.
 The same happens with all other plants, so there might not be a reason to panic just yet.

 Wait to see if the yellowing leaves are replaced by fresh new growth.
-If it doesn’t happen, you might want to move onto the next reason and figure out why this is happening.
+If it doesn’t happen, you might want to move on to the next reason and figure out why this is happening.

 Care Issues

 Care issues are likely to arise if you are not particular about the needs of the plant.

-For instance, if you decide to transplant the calla lily, there is a strong chance that the leaves of the plant are going to turn yellow.
+If you decide to transplant the calla lily, there is a strong chance that the leaves of the plant are going to turn yellow.
 The plant is likely to suffer from transplant stress over time, and it could cause certain leaves to die.
 It’s a common occurrence because the root system takes a bit of time to develop in the new location.

-More importantly, you should know that when the plant enters a dormancy period, the foliage is also likely to wilt and die.
+More importantly, you should know that when the plant enters a dormancy period, the foliage is likely to wilt and die.
 It’s going to turn yellow first and then certain parts of the foliage are going to die.

 You have to allow the plant to turn yellow and enter its period of dormancy.
 There is nothing for you to worry about as this is a purely natural process.
+You might want to water the plant infrequently for several months since it will be dormant and won’t require as much water.

-Apart from this, you should know that excessive wind or drafts where the plant is kept could also cause the plant to wilt and turn yellow.
+Excessive wind or drafts where the plant is kept could also cause the plant to wilt and turn yellow.
 You might want to keep the plant in a protected and sunny area so that the wind can’t cause much damage to it.

 Ideally, if you have a fence around your garden, make sure you plant the calla lily in the corner so that it will remain protected from wind on all sides.

 Another common mistake that can cause the plant to wilt and die is the addition of cow manure to the soil.
 Cow manure contains a considerable amount of sodium and could lead to what is known as a salt overdose in your plants.
+You will notice the leaves turning yellow, curling, and dying.

 If you have accidentally added cow manure into the soil, the only option available to you is to uproot the plant and then transplant it into another location.
 You might want to use fresh potting soil to make sure that the transplant stress is reduced.